ACL 2026

 Abstract

-Vision-Language-Action (VLA) models have emerged as a promising paradigm for generalist robotic manipulation by grounding high-level semantic instructions into executable physical actions.
-However, prevailing approaches typically adopt a monolithic generation paradigm, attempting to map high-level visual-linguistic features directly to high-frequency motor commands in a flat, non-hierarchical fashion.
-This strategy overlooks the inherent hierarchy of robotic manipulation, where complex actions can be naturally modeled in a Hybrid Action Space, decomposing into discrete macro-directional reaching and continuous micro-pose alignment.
-Bypassing this structural hierarchy widens the semantic-actuation gap, compelling models to rely on cross-modal alignment via massive-scale robotic pre-training to bridge the gap.
+Vision-Language-Action (VLA) models are a promising paradigm for generalist robotic manipulation by grounding high-level semantic instructions into executable physical actions.
+However, prevailing approaches typically adopt a monolithic generation paradigm, directly mapping visual-linguistic features to high-frequency motor commands in a flat, non-hierarchical fashion.
+This strategy overlooks the inherent hierarchy of robotic manipulation, where complex actions can be naturally modeled in a Hybrid Action Space, decomposing into discrete macro-directional reaching and continuous micro-pose alignment, severely widening the semantic-actuation gap and imposing a heavy representational burden on grounding high-level semantics to continuous actions.

 To address this, we introduce Libra-VLA, a novel Coarse-to-Fine Dual-System VLA architecture.
-Our core insight is twofold: we explicitly decouple the learning complexity into a coarse-to-fine hierarchy to strike a training equilibrium, while simultaneously leveraging this structural modularity to implement an asynchronous execution strategy.
-Specifically, our architecture integrates: (1) Semantic Planner, which focuses on macro-intent, predicting discrete action tokens that guide the robot's general direction, and (2) Action Refiner, which conditions on the coarse intent to generate high-frequency continuous actions for precise pose alignment.
+We explicitly decouple the learning complexity into a coarse-to-fine hierarchy to strike a training equilibrium, while simultaneously leveraging this structural modularity to implement an asynchronous execution strategy.

-Crucially, our empirical analysis reveals that performance follows an inverted-U curve relative to the granularity of action decomposition.
-We demonstrate that Libra-VLA achieves best performance exactly when the learning difficulty is balanced between the two sub-systems.
-Combined with the asynchronous design, our approach offers a scalable, data-efficient, and responsive solution for open-world manipulation.
+Crucially, our empirical analysis reveals that performance follows an inverted-U curve relative to action decomposition granularity, peaking exactly when the learning difficulty is balanced between the two sub-systems.
+With the asynchronous design, our approach offers a scalable, robust, and responsive solution for open-world manipulation.

 Method